Can you restore SQL Server database using command line?

 Conclusion

 Performing SQL Server database restore with command line can save you some effort, but a small error when inputting T-SQL statements may cause the operation to fail.
-If you prefer a more straightforward way, AOMEI Centralized Backupper Database Edition could be a choice worth trying.
+If you prefer a more straightforward way, AOMEI Cyber Backup could be a choice worth trying.

 Its concise GUI greatly simplifies the restore operations, especially when you need to restore multiple databases at once.
-In addition, it not only supports SQL databases, but also manages backups and restores of files, systems, disks and partitions of all computers in the LAN.
-So you can simply use it as a client-server backup solution.
+In addition, it not only supports SQL databases, but also manages backups and restores of virtual machines in the LAN.
+So you can simply use it as a Hyper-V and VMware backup solution.